 Unlike 3G to 4G, 5G is not a replacement for 4G.
 It adds another layer to the network to provide more capacity in the busiest parts of the UK’s busiest cities.

-Adding 5G to the UK’s number one 4G network will increase reliability and keep people connected where they need it most, in the busiest places.
-5G will offer customers increased speeds, more reliable coverage and reduced latency.
-This will mean faster downloads of your favourite films and albums, quicker website browsing, and a better streaming experience in busy areas.
+5G vs 4G - Adding 5G to the UK’s number one 4G network increases reliability and keeps you connected where you need it most, in the busiest places.
+5G offers you increased speeds, more reliable coverage and reduced latency.
+This means faster downloads of your favourite films and albums, quicker website browsing, and a better streaming experience in busy areas.

-And 5G will work hand-in-hand with 4G: when you connect to 5G on EE, you’re actually connecting to both the 4G and 5G parts of the network at the same time, and you get the combined power of all that 4G and 5G capacity.
+5G works hand-in-hand with 4G: when you connect to 5G on EE, you’re actually connecting to both the 4G and 5G parts of the network at the same time, and you get the combined power of all that 4G and 5G capacity.

 5G isn’t a replacement for 4G – it’s an addition to our existing award-winning network.